-This year, we are working towards getting an Active Schools Flag for our school.
+Since 2017, we have been working towards an Active Schools Flag for our school.
 The aim of the Active Schools Flag is to encourage schools to be more active, more often.
 It links in with all of the work we are doing throughout the year on Healthy Living – being active, getting exercise, taking care of our minds and bodies.
 For more information on the Active Schools Initiative, see here.

 You will find all the latest Active Flag news below.

 We will be launching Active Schools in BETNS in December 2017, but we have a little bit of work to do before then!
 Take a look.